EFTEC/MiniLang/README.md

 # MiniLang
 A mini script language for PHP.
-It does three simple tasks
+It does three simple tasks.

 1. (optional) It set some initial values **(INIT)**.
-2. It evaluates an logic expression **(WHERE)**.
+2. It evaluates a logic expression **(WHERE)**.
 3. And if the expression (logic) is true then it executes the SET expression **(SET)**.

 For example :